LinkedInLearning/advanced-bitbucket-pipelines-3925184/ch2_using_pipes_in_pipelines/02_05_challenge_use_pipes_in_a_pipeline/README.md

 ## Challenge Tasks

 1. Log into Bitbucket and create a new repository.
 Add the provided [bitbucket-pipelines.yml](./bitbucket-pipelines.yml) file.
+1. Run the pipeline once to enable pipline settings.
 1. Create a repository access token that you can use to collect the desired information.
 The token must have the following permissions:

     - `Repositories:Write`